The Letters (2014 film)

 The Letters is a 2014 American biographical drama film directed and written by William Riead.
 The film stars Juliet Stevenson, Max von Sydow, Rutger Hauer and Priya Darshini.
-It was produced by Colin Azzopardi, Tony Cordeaux, and Lisa Riead.
+It was produced by Colin Azzopardi and Tony Cordeaux.
 It was released theatrically by Freestyle Releasing on December 4, 2015.

 Plot

 Mother Teresa (Juliet Stevenson), recipient of the Nobel Peace Prize, is considered one of the greatest humanitarians of modern times.
 Her selfless commitment changed hearts, lives and inspired millions throughout the world.
 The film is told through personal letters she wrote over the last forty years of her life and reveal a troubled and vulnerable woman who grew to feel an isolation and an abandonment by God.
 The story is told from the point of view of a Vatican priest (Max von Sydow) charged with the task of investigating acts and events following her death.
 He recounts her life’s work, her political oppression, her religious zeal, and her unbreakable spirit.